AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/archived/2025-01-06-css-naming-inconsistency/index.md

 ---
 title: CSS Has a Naming Problem
-description: Naming things can be difficult, and CSS has no shortage of poorly named properties and values.
+description: A look at CSS properties and values that don't follow the clearest naming conventions.
 categories: [essay, css]
 keywords: [css, confusing]
 ---